ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 ### Obstacle_SBMPC

-A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles. **Not tested nor finished yet**, so should not be used.
+A simple SB-MPC used by obstacles in the PSB-MPC prediction when considering intelligent obstacles.

 ### Ownship